The "Unbundled" Model - As a broker-dealer is your CRM ready for the challenge?

 • If research does require a “price tag” from the provider to the consumer, then how does one reconcile the broker review process within asset managers and the notion of a variable payment over time despite maintaining service level points in the broker review process?

-The pricing philosophy and the specifics around the details on how it would be administered and re-set periodically have implications for the CRM platform and its ability to administer the engagement.
+The pricing philosophy and the specifics around the details on how it would be administered and re-set periodically have implications for the CRM platforms and their ability to administer the engagement.
 We believe we will see and hear more on the specifics of delivering on this front over the course of the next year.

 The customer takes center stage

 With “unbundling” comes the need to measure in accurate terms (a) what the customer wants; and (b) what is delivered against that “want”.
-The CRM has to cope with both depth and breadth of coverage, and “coverage” being increasingly defined on the basis of either markets, or specific sectors or industries (in specific markets) and beyond that the magnitude of the service (i.e., limits on number of analyst meetings and/or corporate access meetings, in any given billing cycle etc.).
+A CRM for investment banking has to cope with both depth and breadth of coverage, and “coverage” being increasingly defined on the basis of either markets, or specific sectors or industries (in specific markets) and beyond that the magnitude of the service (i.e., limits on number of analyst meetings and/or corporate access meetings, in any given billing cycle etc.).

 “New” CRM – Not just a repository, but an active decision-making partner